wg-vidit/wg-vidit.github.io/about.markdown

 These objectives are realised in two VIDIT-subgroups:

 1. Shared Vocabulary of Textual Variation;
-2. Core application.
+2. Best Practices for Analysing and Visualizing Textulal Variation.

-# How you can join
+# Why you should join
 We are building a global community of scholars, developers, and designers that share an interest for studying and visualizing variation in historical and literary texts –– and we need you to join us!

 Whether you're a seasoned textual scholar, a curious graduate student, a software developer intrigued by digital humanities, or a designer passionate about making complex scholarly tools accessible, there's a place for you in VIDIT.
 Our members come from diverse backgrounds (i.a., literary studies, book history, software development, UI/UX design) and every perspective strengthens our collective work.